axiom-data-science/docker-erddap/README.md

 (for example - SHA512 password hashes) you will have to wait for the next ERDDAP release which will be built with the newest upstream image.
 You can also build this image yourself.

+Use `latest` image with caution as it follows the upstream image, and is not as thoroughly tested as tagged images.

+[Dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) is used to automatically make PRs to update the upstream image ([`.github/dependabot.yml`](.github/dependabot.yml)).

 ## Quickstart

 ```bash